1

 Both Block Operators and Pump Operators work in industrial settings like refineries and chemical plants, requiring safety training and technical certifications.
 While Block Operators focus on managing and controlling specific sections of processing units, Pump Operators primarily operate and maintain pumps to ensure fluid flow.
 Their roles are complementary within the same industry environments, with overlapping skills but different primary responsibilities.

-What is a block operator?
+What is the job description of a block operator?

 More about Block Operator jobs